 Avowed is looking like it will be one of the most exciting first-person RPGs of the new console generation.
-It's just a shame we still don't know much about it.
+Slowly but surely, we're learning a little more about it.

 Obsidian routinely makes some of the best Western RPGs in the business, and hopefully its newest title, Avowed, won't be any exception.
 It was first announced during Microsoft's July 23 Xbox Series X gaming showcase, and Obsidian managed to captivate fans with nothing but a short trailer and some cryptic information on a website.

 What we know definitively about Avowed so far is minimal.
 It will be a fantasy RPG; it will take place in the same world as Obsidian's Pillars of Eternity series; it will be out on the Xbox Series X as well as the PC.
+We also have a few hints about what the gameplay might be like.
 Read on to learn everything we know about Avowed so far, and what we're excited to learn next.

 - Xbox Series X release date, price, pre-orders, specs and games